axsh/openvnet/InstallGuide.md

      cookie=0xc00001100000005, duration=272.126s, table=65, n_packets=0, n_bytes=0, idle_age=272, priority=30,arp,metadata=0x700000000000005/0xff000000ffffffff,arp_op=1 actions=CONTROLLER:65535

-Check Operation of Virtual Network.
+Check Virtual Network Operation.
 ------------------------------------

 ### Start VM(s)

-Four VM(s) are started using registered interface to DB.
-There are KVM processes.
-Started VM is arranged as follows in two virtual networks.
+We use kvm to start four virtual machines.
+Their interfaces were registered in the database earlier.
+These VMs and their networks are arranged as follows.

 + vm1, vm3 -> vnet1
 + vm2, vm4 -> vnet2

-The command "run-vm-all" starts four VM(s) at once.
+The command "run-vm-all" starts all four virtual machines at once.

     # cd /root/vnet-test-kvm/vm
     # ./run-vm-all